 Boston University SAT Scores: What They Mean for Boston University Admissions

-Note that Boston University posts average SAT scores for its most recently accepted students; it does not post SAT score requirements.
+Note that Boston University posts the middle 50% score range for its most recently accepted students; it does not post SAT score requirements.
 While Boston University doesn’t have any minimum acceptable score for the SAT, it is still a highly competitive school.
-To maximize your chances of being accepted, it’s best to have an SAT score that is near BU’s average of 1468.
-Ideally, you’ll want a score that is at or above 1470, so there’s no harm in aiming for the coveted perfect SAT score 😉
+To maximize your chances of being accepted, it’s best to have an SAT score that is falls in or above BU’s mid-50% range of 1420-1530.
+Ideally, you’ll want a score that is near, at, or above 1530, so there’s no harm in aiming for the coveted perfect SAT score 😉

 Boston University doesn’t post averages for the old SAT, the version of the exam that was last administered in 2016.
 But if you took the old version of the test and are wondering about your chances, you’ve come to the right place!
 I checked the College Board concordance tables for old SAT and new SAT, so you don’t have too!
 Boston University’s current new SAT average of 1468 corresponds roughly to an old SAT score of 2110.